Schooling and Human Capital Formation under Weather Stress: Experimental Evidence from Bangladesh

 Abstract

-This study examines whether weather-induced travel costs to school could be reduced through a low-cost adaptation tool.
-I am implementing a cluster-randomized controlled trial with around 2,000 students across 106 secondary schools.
+The study examines whether a low-cost adaptation to recurrent weather events, specifically rain and radiant heat, can reduce student absenteeism.
+I implement a cluster-randomized controlled trial with around 2,000 students across 105 secondary schools.
 Schools are randomly assigned to the treatment or control group.
 In treatment schools, students receive a foldable umbrella plus a one-off information nudge designed to encourage regular use and reduce reallocation within households.
-The primary outcome is absenteeism on adverse-weather school days, constructed from school attendance registers and linked to daily rainfall and temperature data.
+The primary outcome is absenteeism on rainy instructional school days, constructed from school attendance registers and linked to daily rainfall data.
 Baseline and endline student surveys provide complementary outcomes on learning and wellbeing.
 The study provides evidence on a low-cost, scalable approach to mitigating weather-related disruptions to schooling.

 External Link(s)